code-for-canada/start-dashboard/docs/zapier.md

 When a new record is created in the `submissions` table on Airtable, find the program data and add it to the submission record.
 ### SUBMITTABLE > AIRTABLE - Update submission status from Submittable
 When the submission status is updated in Submittable, update the status in Airtable.
+### SUBMITTABLE > AIRTABLE - import new staff members
+Import staff accounts to Airtable when a new one is added.

 ## Artist Profiles (CognitoForms)